t-d-k/LibreCrypt/docs/technical_details__creating_a_new_hash_cypher_driver.md

       * All instances of "Blowfish" to reflect new cypher name
 * Add/remove any "DRIVER_CIPHER_TITLE_**XXX**" entries as required

-      * All of the GUID values (this is **important!** The DoxBox GUI uses these values to differentiate between the different cypher implementations)* Set the definition of
+      * All of the GUID values (this is **important!** The LibreCrypt GUI uses these values to differentiate between the different cypher implementations)* Set the definition of
 "CYPHERS_SUPPORTED" to reflect the number of different cyphers the driver will provide (i.e. the number of "DRIVER_CIPHER_TITLE_**XXX**" definitions you have)